 Note: Even if you did engage an ID for design and not the renovation, you can request if the firm can help with project management.
 Though chances are, the interior designer may prioritise projects that require more of their invested time.

 What can I get out of my design fee?

 More tangible stuff includes receiving perspective drawings and sketches during the preliminary discussion.
 This is to help homeowners better visualise the space and the design solutions according to their requirements.
 And upon signing of quotation, homeowners will also get to receive 3D renderings of their design, plus detailed drawings on all planned renovation works, including carpentry, hacking, ceiling and flooring works, wiring and elevation drawings.

 Note: It is important that homeowners were to check through the designs and all detailed drawings.
 Ideally, the interior designer should run through on these drawings before they commence the renovation.

 Ultimately, you can't escape from paying design fees when you engage an interior designer – they are a staple cost for the all-in-one expertise and service interior designers usually offer.
 Now that you’ve understood what they are all about, here are a few more tips to help you be a savvier homeowner.

 1. ID has waived off design/professional fees?
 Check through if any additional costs may be included in the quotation before signing, like ‘management fees’.
 And if you’re unsure of what those extra costs are – clarify with your ID.

 2. If you’re doing just a design draw up – ask if they have a fixed price, or is it ala carte.
 If the latter, request the ID to break down how much each drawing may cost, or how much consultations cost (is it by session or per hour?).
-This will also help you figure out the amount of budget you’d like to spend on purely design.
+This will also help you figure out the amount of budget you’d like to spend solely on design.

 3. Who you ask counts too – design fees may scale up if you’re engaging a more experienced, head designer compared to a junior one.